sparkfun/Arduino_Apollo3/libraries/PDM/examples/Example4_RecordToWav/readme.md

 Gotchas:

 * You will need to modify the python script to match the COM port used on your computer.
 For Windows based machines find the
-* You will need to use VLC to play the WAV clips.
-The bitrate is 1024kbps which is higher than most audio players can handle.
+* You may need to use VLC to play the WAV clips.
+The bitrate is 256kbps which is higher than some audio players can handle.
 * Audio samples are generated fast enough that we need to output serial at 500kbps.